 Discussion

-Similarly to other studies, our study found that both lower income47-49 and lower education30,31,42,47 are associated cross-sectionally with higher c-reactive protein, indicating higher inflammatory burden in lower SES groups.
-Additionally, our findings reflect other observational24,25 and experimental22,23 studies showing that poor quality and short duration of sleep are associated with higher CRP.
-We were not, however, able to demonstrate that any portion of the effects of either education or income on plasma CRP are mediated by poor sleep quality or short sleep.
+Similarly to other studies, our study found that both lower income47-49 and lower education30,31,42,47 are associated with higher c-reactive protein, indicating higher inflammatory burden in lower SES groups.
+Additionally, our findings reflect the results of other observational24,25 and experimental22,23 studies showing that poor quality and short duration of sleep are associated with higher CRP.
+However, our primary finding was that all indirect effects tested were approximately null (i.e., all mean ratios were approximately 1 and 95% confidence intervals contained the null value of 1) This finding suggests that the effects of both education and income on plasma CRP are not mediated by poor sleep quality or short sleep.
 This supports findings from a prospective study that restricted (<5 hours) and restless sleep do not mediate SES disparities in a number of chronic diseases.35

 Our findings are potentially attributable to a number of factors.
 First, it is possible that the connection between SES and CRP is entirely mediated by other causal pathways, such as behavioral factors identified by previous literature.
 For instance, one study found that 56% of the total effect of poverty and 88% of the total effect of education on CRP was mediated by exercise, cigarette smoking, poor diet, and heavy alcohol use.31

 Our finding of no mediation by sleep parameters may also be explained by measurement error.
-Self-reported sleep duration and quality are limited by poor recall, leading many recent studies in this area to utilize objective measurements such as polysomnography (considered the ‘gold standard’) and actigraphy.50 Objective and subjective sleep measures have been shown to have a relatively weak correlation (r=0.28 to 0.68),51 and are suggested to be used in combination for best accuracy as they measure different aspects of sleep.52 A recent simulation study showed that non-differential misclassification of a mediator biases the indirect effect towards the null much more powerfully than misclassification of the exposure.53 Therefore, the null results of our study are unable to rule out true mediation and may be the result of misclassification.
+Self-reported sleep duration and quality are limited by poor recall, leading many recent studies in this area to utilize objective measurements such as polysomnography (considered the ‘gold standard’) and actigraphy.50 Objective and subjective sleep measures have been shown to have a relatively weak correlation (r=0.28 to 0.68),51 and are suggested to be used in combination for best accuracy as they measure different aspects of sleep.52 However, NHANES does not record objective sleep measures, so we were unable to examine these in our study.
+A recent simulation study showed that non-differential misclassification of a mediator biases the indirect effect towards the null much more powerfully than misclassification of the exposure.53 Therefore, the null results of our study are unable to rule out true mediation and may be the result of misclassification.

-Our study is limited by a number of factors.
-Despite utilizing a large population-based sample, we may have had limited power to detect effects related to elevated CRP, as out of 16,654, only 188 (1.3%) had CRP between 3 and 10 mg/L, the level considered to be clinically elevated and not reflective of acute infection.17 We were limited to cross-sectional measures of SES; mediation effects may be present with respect to life course SES that are not present in current SES.
+Our study is limited by a number of other factors.
+Despite utilizing data from a large population-based sample, we may have had limited power to detect effects related to elevated CRP, as out of 16,654, only 188 (1.3%) had CRP between 3 and 10 mg/L, the level considered to be clinically elevated and not reflective of acute infection.17 We were limited to cross-sectional measures of SES; mediation effects may be present with respect to life course SES that are not present in current SES.
 Being an observational study, unmeasured confounding may have altered our results.
+Lastly, while the indirect effect measures themselves accounted the sampling design, their respective standard errors did not, and may have misrepresented the precision of the measure.
+However, given the near null effect of all indirect effect estimates (i.e. all approximately 1), it is unlikely that a standard error accounting for the complex design would have changed the conclusion.